Pharmacor Gabapentin Tablets

 Tell your doctor as soon as possible if you notice any of the following:

-- Weakness, unsteadiness when walking, reduced co-ordination or slowed reactions
+- Weakness, unsteadiness when walking including falling, reduced co-ordination or slowed reactions

-- *Unusual changes in mood* or behaviour* such as restlessness, agitation, nervousness, irritability or excitement, depression
+- Unusual changes in mood* or behaviour such as restlessness, nervousness, or excitement

-- *Signs of new or increased irritability or agitation
+- Signs of new inset of, or increased irritability or agitation

 - Signs of depression